deepakxtechx/portfolio/README.md

-welcome to my github portfolio , this repositery is all about my personal information , skills and resume
+ this repositery is all about my personal information , education , skills and resume.